MysteryCoder456/AstroRockets/README.md

 Right-click the file `start_win.bat` And click Run as Administator.

 **MacOS and Linux**:
-Open the game folder in Terminal and enter `sh start_unix.sh`.
+Open the game folder in Terminal and enter `./start_unix.sh`.

 ## How to play